-- Expanded the knowledge regarding areas and level of flood risk in Dundee and Broughty Ferry. - Developed a comprehensive understanding of the positive and negative aspects of placemaking and BGI and how these concepts can combine to address flood risk and increase societal resilience. - Developed an understanding of how communities and practitioners in Dundee and Broughty Ferry view placemaking and BGI. • Developed a way of working with communities to co-create place-based and BGI solutions to flood risk which bring multiple benefits.
+- Expanded the knowledge regarding areas and level of flood risk in Dundee and Broughty Ferry. - Developed a comprehensive understanding of the positive and negative aspects of placemaking and BGI and how these concepts can combine to address flood risk and increase societal resilience. - Developed an understanding of how communities and practitioners in Dundee and Broughty Ferry view placemaking and BGI and the positive and negative impacts of this. - Developed a way of working with communities to co-create place-based and BGI solutions to flood risk which bring multiple benefits.